Video Game Addiction Causes and Lawsuits [Updated January 2025]

 Social media addictions, just like video game addictions, have been blamed for horrible issues affecting mostly pre-teens and teens.
 This includes anxiety, depression, isolation, eating disorders, and emotional damage.
 In some cases, the addictive nature of social media and the isolation it creates have caused tweens and teens to practice self-mutilation, attempt suicide, and sometimes commit actual suicide.

-And far too many of these cases, the parents had or have no idea that any of this was going on.
+In far too many of these cases, the parents had or had no idea that any of this was going on.
 In the case of social media, a parent can think their child has one Instagram account, and they are careful to closely monitor it.

 But in reality, their teen—who is much better with technology—has multiple other IG accounts, a Twitter, Tumblr, three Snapchat accounts, and TikTok.
 This same concept can be applied to video games in the sense that parents are rarely watching every second of gameplay and/or the chat or conversation that is being had.